 Skills and competencies

-This course is a e-learning course combining individual and collaborative distance learning with a limited number of intensive synchronic sessions, which combines lecture-style teaching with a high degree of participant involvement, group work and exercises.
+This course is a blended learning course combining individual and collaborative distance learning with a limited number of synchronic sessions and a residential learning period, which combines lecture-style teaching with a high degree of participant involvement, group work and exercises.

 You will be expected to put in about 10 hours of course work per week in the asynchronic learning periods.